awelormro/awelormro/README.md

 - 👋 Hi, I’m @awelormro, mexican software developer trying to understand some random stuff
-- 👀 I’m interested in Python, web developing and python apps
+- 👀 I’m interested in Python, web developing, desktop apps and develop vim plugins
-- 🌱 I’m currently learning Latex, kivy and react
+- 🌱 I’m currently learning java, orgmode and django
-- 💞️ I’m looking to collaborate on backend projects
+- 💞️ I’m looking to collaborate on backend projects, and vim plugins.
-- 📫 You can look over this repo if something can be helpful for you
+- 📫 You can look over this repo if something can be helpful for you, send me a message or similar

 <!---
 awelormro/awelormro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.